henthe/fingerCounter/2D_approach/2DapproachDocu.md

 This repository contains the following contents.
 * Sample program, by Alex, Leon, Henrik and Dominik
 * Hand sign recognition model(TFLite)
-* Finger gesture recognition model(TFLite)
 * Learning data for hand sign recognition and notebook for learning
-* Learning data for finger gesture recognition and notebook for learning

 # Requirements
 * mediapipe 0.8.1